CERTprogramming/SpecLens-PML/README.md

 3. Evaluates both:
    - The current active model
    - The newly trained model
-4. Compares a safety-oriented metric (Recall on the RISKY class).
+4. Compares a safety-oriented metric (recall on the RISKY class).
 5. Promotes the new model **only if it improves the metric**.

 If the new model is better, `active_model.txt` is automatically updated.